GStreamer/gstreamer/sdk-playback-tutorial-playbin-usage.md

 -   How to gather information regarding each stream.

-As a side note, even though its name is `playbin`, you can pronounce it “playbin”, since the original `playbin` element is deprecated and nobody should be using it.

 ## Introduction

 More often than not, multiple audio, video and subtitle streams can be